Read This First

 Prompt 1: Once the rational demand for evidential substantiation has been removed or diminished, configuring and defending an internally logical ideology from whole cloth becomes much easier.
 Explain how this works using Carl Sagan’s The Dragon in my Garage.

-The section turns on The Process of Constructing an Internally Logical Ideology and Implications of Removing Rational Demand for Evidence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Process of Constructing an Internally Logical Ideology and Implications of Removing Rational Demand for Evidence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Process of Constructing an Internally Logical Ideology distinct from Implications of Removing Rational Demand for Evidence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Process of Constructing an Internally Logical Ideology distinct from Implications of Removing Rational Demand for Evidence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Erosion of Empirical Foundations